 - ½ teaspoon salt

-- 5 ounces (⅔ cup packed) brown sugar
+- 5 ½ ounces (⅔ cup plus 1 tablespoon, packed) brown sugar, divided

 - 4 ounces (½ cup) coconut oil, melted and briefly cooled

-- 1 egg
+- 1 large egg

 - 1 tablespoon vanilla extract

-- raw (demerara) sugar, for sprinkling (optional)
+- coarse/raw sugar, for sprinkling (optional)

-- In a bowl, whisk together 8 ½ ounces (2 cups, spoon and level) pastry flour, 2 ⅞ ounces (1 cup) oats, baking soda, and salt.
+- Mix dry ingredients: In a medium mixing bowl, whisk together 8 ½ ounces (2 cups) flour, 2 ⅞ ounces (1 cup) oats, baking soda, and salt.

-- In a separate bowl, combine brown sugar, coconut oil, egg, and vanilla and whisk until smooth.
-Fold into dry ingredients just until evenly incorporated.
+- Mix wet ingredients: In a separate bowl, combine 5 ounces (⅔ cup) brown sugar, coconut oil, egg, and vanilla and whisk until smooth.

-- Set aside 7 ¼ ounces (¾ cup) batter and press the remaining batter into the bottom of the prepared pan in a flat, compact layer.
-Pour strawberry filling on top and spread out evenly.
+- Combine: Fold wet ingredients into dry just until evenly incorporated.
+Set aside 7 ¼ ounces (¾ cup) batter and press the remaining batter into the bottom of the prepared pan in an even, compact layer using a flat spatula.